pretix/pretix/doc/api/resources/orders.rst

-secret                                string                     Secret code printed on the tickets for validation addon_to                              integer                    Internal ID of the position this position is an add-on for (or ``null``) subevent                              integer                    ID of the date inside an event series this position belongs to (or ``null``). checkins                              list of objects            List of check-ins with this ticket ├ list                                integer                    Internal ID of the check-in list └ datetime                            datetime                   Time of check-in
+secret                                string                     Secret code printed on the tickets for validation addon_to                              integer                    Internal ID of the position this position is an add-on for (or ``null``) subevent                              integer                    ID of the date inside an event series this position belongs to (or ``null``). pseudonymization_id                   string                     A random ID, e.g. for use in lead scanning apps checkins                              list of objects            List of check-ins with this ticket ├ list                                integer                    Internal ID of the check-in list └ datetime                            datetime                   Time of check-in